What Injuries are Covered Under Workers’ Compensation in Illinois?

 The most important thing to take away here is this: if you had a pre-existing condition that was made worse by a work injury, then make sure to have the doctor note in their treatment records that the work accident worsened your condition, or accelerated the need for treatment!

 Repetitive stress injuries are commonly overlooked in workplace injuries.
 Repetitive stress injuries are work-related when the day-to-day requirements of your job continually wear down the body to the point of injury.
 These stress injuries are compensable under the Illinois Workers’ Compensation Act.
 To strengthen your claim, it is important that your doctor has noted in the treatment record that the type of work you do is a contributing factor to the development of your injury.
 Even though repetitive stress injuries are generally compensable, the difficult part is determining the date of the accident.

 How do you determine the date of the accident for a repetitive stress injury?

-If you believe you have suffered an Illinois work-related injury, please do not hesitate to call and consult with one of our experienced workers compensation attorneys.
+If you believe you have suffered a work-related injury, please do not hesitate to call and consult with one of our experienced lawyers.
 Our consultation to determine whether your claim is compensable is free of charge!
-Please call (312)-372-8822 to speak with one of our Chicago workers compensation lawyers or (815)-723-8822 to speak with one of our Joliet workers compensation attorneys.
-If either of these locations is too difficult to reach, please call us Toll Free at (800)-985-1819 and we can work to meet with you as we have a number of locations throughout the state to help better serve our clients.
+Please call (312) 372-8822 to speak with one of our attorneys or (815) 723-8822 to speak with one of our Joliet personal injury lawyers.
+If either of these locations is too difficult to reach, please call us Toll-Free at (800)-985-1819 and we can work to meet with you as we have a number of locations throughout the state to help better serve our clients.